 These are arranged according to the rough chronological order of the periods with which they begin their serious coverage.
-Unless otherwise stated, all the links here are to reviews on this website.

 James Neill, The Origins and Role of Same-Sex Relations in Human Societies, 2009.
 Perhaps the most exhaustive history of homosexuality ever attempted, and accordingly useful, but suffers from the usual two faults of the many recent and polemical studies of the subject: the pederastic character of most pre-modern homosexuality is deliberately obscured, for instance through referring to pubescent boys as young men, and hordes of famous historical characters are claimed as homosexual on flimsy grounds.

 Thorkil Vanggaard, Phallós.
 A Symbol and its History in the Male World, Denmark, 1969, translated by the author from the original Danish, New York, 1972.

 D. M. Halperin, One hundred years of homosexuality, and other essays on Greek love, New York, 1990.

 Louis Crompton, Homosexuality and Civilization, Harvard, 2003.
 Excellent and thorough scholarly history of homosexuality, mostly down to around 1700.
 Probably the most useful general history, slightly marred only by its attempting to obscure the pederastic character of almost all the homosexuality described in order to set it up as a forerunner of modern androphilia.

 Germaine Greer, The Beautiful Boy, New York, 2003.

 Fang Fu Ruan, "Homosexuality: From Golden Age to Dark Age", being chapter 7 of his Sex in China: Studies in Sexology in Chinese Culture, New York, 1991.